jrosen48/utk-homepage/content/post/2023-04-04-before-and-after-i-first-started-to-think-about-the-core-idea-in-my-nsf-career-proposal/index.md

 An apropos fact about the blurb---*the same file I used to write the blurb had nearly the same contents as the file I submitted*.
 The file with the blurb is [here](https://docs.google.com/document/d/1QETX8cpEDc91wljKhxp0xrQDcBmDabeE/edit?usp=sharing&ouid=110969489876425298430&rtpof=true&sd=true).
 I think this is noteworthy because it shows how I modified what was originally a few sentences into a coherent description of what I was proposing.
 The contributions and work of Marcus, Mine, Sibel, and E.J. are clear here; those collaborations were nothing less than invaluable to the work I pitched.
 At the same time, I am happy to still be collaborating with each of these people on ongoing projects; the collaborations fed more individually-driven work as well as other, shared projects.

 At one point (May 24), the document was in what I thought was a good place.
 Here's [the doc at that point](https://docs.google.com/document/d/1B3apqV4Ov7gfKwZVrOtrsS0bbwRLyKw7/edit?usp=sharing&ouid=110969489876425298430&rtpof=true&sd=true).
 I shared it with colleagues, including Teya as well as Victor Lee, Mehmet Aydeniz, Christina Krist, Teya Rutherford's daughter (actually, I think Teya was logged into the wrong account at that time), and Hollie Raynor.
-They tore it to shreads (in a constructive and collegial way!).
+They tore it to shreads (in a constructive and collegitgial way!).
 Here are example comments:

 > This hasn't been introduced or motivated at all